Tricia Santos: Television career

 She was on Pinoy Big Brother: Teen Clash 2010 from day 1 until she was evicted on day 63.
 During her tenure as a housemate she was always bullied by her co-housemates, which was one of the most controversial editions of PBB Teen.
 She was diagnosed with histrionic personality disorder by the PBB resident psychologist.
 Santos is linked to Ivan Dorschner and James Reid.
 After she was evicted, she joined Mariel Rodriguez to host the afternoon edition of PBB Teen.
 Later in 2010 she joined the short-lived teen-oriented show Shoutout! with some co-housemates, specifically the Thursday group with Dorschner.
 On her interview on PEP.ph, although she focuses her career in volleyball, Santos didn't not close her door to return on acting.

 Volleyball career

 Santos was a varsity player for Ateneo de Davao University in high school.
 After graduating from high school, she enrolled at the University of Santo Tomas in 2013 for her undergraduate studies and joined the Golden Tigresses, the women's varsity volleyball team of UST which plays in the UAAP.
-After playing on her first year with the team, Patricia Santos was removed from the team roster the following year due to her undergoing surgery on her appendix.
+After playing on her first year with the team, Santos was removed from the team roster the following year due to her undergoing surgery on her appendix.
 In school year 2015, she transferred to De La Salle–College of Saint Benilde and joined the Lady Blazers varsity volleyball team.